Free Canadian Business Directory Guide

 Builds Links

 Directory listings can increase the number of backlinks to your site, which can help your site rank higher in search results.
 Remember, it’s important to create business listings on reputable, high-quality directories in order to make an impact on your SEO efforts.
-Posting a business profile on poor-quality directories can actually harm your search-engine rankings rather than help them.
+Posting a business profile on poor-quality directories can actually harm your search engine rankings rather than help them.
 Keep this in mind when searching for your own Canadian business directory sites.

-Gives Authority to Your Website
+Give Authority to Your Website

 Links on quality, high-ranking and authoritative directories have the ability to pass on some of their authority to your small-business website.
 Directories that rank well can pass on their PageRank or authority onto the sites they list.
 If you create a profile for your website on enough quality directories, you may see your site’s PageRank increase.